Travel tips about Uzbekistan : what you should know

 The national dish, the most popular, is the plov, this rice with vegetables, meat, sometimes eggs.
 They also eat a lot of manty (dumplings), and shashlik (kebab).
 Lagman (noodle soup) is also popular there.
 You’re going to drink a lot of tea in Uzbekistan, even under 35°C/95°F. I got used to it.
 They tap the back of their cheek with their index.
 That means “You want to drink (alcohol)?“.
 And before and after meals, they hold their hands out, pray, then pat their hands on their face.
 I saw this in Tajikistan, too.

-The official language is Uzbek, which sound similar to Turkish.
+The official language is Uzbek, which sounds similar to Turkish.
 If you speak Turkish, you’ll be able to understand them a bit.
-Otherwise there’s still Russian.
+Otherwise it’s Russian.
 Almost of all them speak Russian.
 Very handy, really.
-However, if you only speak English, it’s gonna be complicated… They don’t talk English well, even the young generation (we’re in ex-USSR…).
+However, if you only speak English, it’s gonna be complicated… They don’t speak English well, even the young generation (we’re in ex-USSR…).
 Oh, if you speak German, then you’ll be able to talk with the elderly.
 They learned that language at school, during the USSR era.

 Almost all the population is Muslim.
 But truthfully speaking, I tended to forget it, and it happened more than once.
-All those guys I saw downing vodka shots, drinking beers… But also women who don’t dress like in other Muslim countries : no headscarf to cover their head, sometimes skirts and dresses…
+All those guys I saw downing vodka shots, drinking beers and wine (it reminded of Shiraz in Iran).
+But also women who don’t dress like women from other Muslim countries : no headscarf to cover their head, sometimes skirts and dresses…

 The country is dependent on cotton.
 You’ll see many fields of cotton in the countryside, if you take a bus or a shared taxi.
 Around September, students have to harvest the cotton during three months.
 Unpaid job, they work every day except on Fridays, 12 hours a day from 6am to 6pm.
 Maybe it’s gonna stop with the new president coming…

 Tashkent will probably be your first stop in Uzbekistan.
 From there you can go to Samarkand, then Bukhara, Khiva and Nukus.
 You can do all this in about two weeks, and those are the cities most tourists visit (this is where there are more things to see!).
 With more time, you can go to the Fergana Valley on the east part of the country, wonderful from what I heard.
-But also Andjian, still east, Termez in the south, and the Aral Sea on the northwest, a few hours away from Nukus.
+But also Andjian, still East, Termez in the south, and the Aral Sea on the northwest, a few hours away from Nukus.
+If needed, get an Uzbekistan travel guide.

 All right, it was my guide for Uzbekistan!
 I gathered all the information I have about this country.
 Do not hesitate to comment if the article has been useful for you.